Professional edition active

 • Immunosuppressive therapy for patients with symptomatic idiopathic membranous nephropathy at high risk of progression

 Primary treatment is that of the causes.
-Among patients with idiopathic membranous nephropathy, asymptomatic patients with non–nephrotic-range proteinuria do not require treatment; renal function should be monitored periodically (eg, twice yearly when apparently stable).
+Among patients with idiopathic membranous nephropathy, those who are asymptomatic and have non–nephrotic-range proteinuria do not require treatment; kidney function should be monitored periodically (eg, twice yearly when apparently stable).

 Patients with nephrotic-range proteinuria who are asymptomatic or who have edema should be treated with diuretics.